Buying Beef: The Science Of Beef Grades And Labels, And Busting The Kobe Beef Myth

 USDA Standard or Commercial Beef.
-Practically devoid of intramuscular fat.
+Practically devoid of marbling.
 If it does not have a grade on the label it is probably standard or commercial.
-These grades are fine for stewed or ground meat, but they are a bad choice for barbecue.
+These grades are fine for stewed or ground meat, but they are a bad choice for the grill.
+About 2% fat.

 USDA Select Beef.
 Slight marbling.
-Most restaurant brisket is this grade.
 If you know what you are doing you can make this stuff tender.
 Otherwise, get a higher grade.
 About 2 to 4% fat.

 USDA Choice Beef.
 Noticeable marbling, but not a lot.
-This is a good choice for backyard cooks.
-About half the beef is marked USDA Choice.
+This is a good option for backyard cooks.
+About half of all beef is marked USDA Choice.
 There are actually three numbered sublevels of USDA Choice.
 Certified Angus Beef (CAB) is limited to only the top two levels.
 Reliable sources tell me that Walmart "Choice Premium" is USDA Choice.
 The word "premium" is all about marketing and not to be confused with USDA Prime.
 4-10% fat.
 A 12 ounce ribeye typically sell for about $8 to 10 retail at the time of this writing in 2010, and prices fluctuate depending on supply and demand as well as weather which impacts the cost of feed.